Shared Inbox · · 8 min read

 What are shared inboxes?

 A shared inbox is a collaborative email management system where multiple users can access, manage, and respond to emails from a single, shared email address.
-It streamlines communication within teams by consolidating all incoming messages into one centralized inbox accessible to authorized team members.

 Key functionalities of a shared inbox include: